Skip to main content

 use cerulion_core_v2::prelude::*;

-/// Waits for both inputs within 50ms of each other
+/// Only fires when left and right frames arrive within 50ms of each other

 #[node(sync = {"left": 50, "right": 50})]